reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - Reboot

 ## Optional
-- Patch to not changing ro.build.product is enabled by default (v1.3).
-But you can disable that by run at Terminal Emulator:

-  `su`

-  `setprop` `aw.patch` `0`

-   Then reflash the module.
-Not possible to patch ro.product.model because of DTS license check.

 ## Troubleshootings
 - If SE policy patch doesn't work for your device, run at Terminal Emulator: